ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 ## spec

-Unlike the other namespaces, the specification namespace does not contain values of the keys, but instead meta data as described in [METADATA.ini](/doc/METADATA.ini).
+Unlike the other namespaces, the specification namespace does not contain values of the keys, but instead metadata as described in [METADATA.ini](/doc/METADATA.ini).

 When a cascading key is looked up, keys from the spec-namespace are